boolean-uk/csharp-tdd-oop-bank-challenge/Boolean.CSharp.Main/DomainModels/CoreModel.md

 I want to deposit and withdraw funds.

-Create Current Account(Should be able to withdraw and save money to account)

-Create Savings Account(Should be able to withdraw and save money to account)

-Generate Bank Statements(Print out transaction dates, amounts, currentBalance)

-Deposit Funds
-Withdraw Funds

-When depositing and withdrawing funds, create DateTime.now() the return of the deposit and withdrawals should be stored somewhere.

-public class Transactions

-double amount;
-DateTime = _datetime;
-double balance;

-public abstract class Account
-methods:
-Deposit - Deposits a specified amount to the account calling the method.
-Withdraw - Withraws a specified amount from the account calling the method. printTransactions - prints out an iterated list of all transactions that have been made.
-(Account needs a List of Transactions.)

 -----------------------------------------------------------------------------------------------
 |Classes:				| Methods:									| Scenario		| Output	|
 |						|											|				|			|